PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Shows all Sub-Tasks of any user of the RACI roles.
 - Sorting order: Sub-Tasks are shown under the category on the view task dialog in the same order in which it was added.
 - Sub-Task can't be clickable.
+- `Template name` won't be link for the non-admin user.
 - Columns of the subtask
   - Sub-Task Name: If task name is too long, it appears in the next line.
   - Responsible (Here we are not showing name as a link intentionally)